tinytronix/homeautomation/README.md

 This is the common interface that every module needs.
 The module bus distributes 3,3V and 5V power supply and the I2C connection.
 Each module needs to implement a module bus input and a module bus output.
 So all DIN rail modules can be coupled and arbitrary extensions are possible.
+The Controller module is the module bus starting point because it provides 3,3V, 5V and is the I2C master.

 ## Analog Module:
 - 16 AD channels